How can my practice benefit from working with professional recovery nurses?

 Aftercare: No longer an afterthought.

-Our nurses are all registered with the California Board of Registered Nurses, are ACLS qualified, and come with prior experience in PACUs, ORs, and/or ICUs.
+Our nurses are all registered with the California Board of Registered Nurses, and have prior experience in PACUs, ORs, and/or ICUs.
 Our RN's are fluent in interpreting the needs of patients recovering from anesthesia, and are experienced in wound care.
-The registry members we select set themselves apart with their knowledge of Enhanced Recovery After Surgery protocols and comparable CEU units, making them the most qualified caregivers in the postoperative environment.
+The registry members we select set themselves apart with their knowledge of Enhanced Recovery After Surgery protocols, making them the most qualified caregivers in the postoperative environment.
 We also recognize the unpredictable and varied nature of postoperative patient needs.
 Therefore, we ensure that our caregivers can build positive rapport with patients on an individual level to establish open and informative communication along with a sense of trust.
 This makes it easier for them to be proactive about the patient's needs and desires, leading to greater patient satisfaction.